gipritchard/Space-Debris/Space Debris.md

 See the "Hand Limit" section for restrictions.

 <img src="https://raw.githubusercontent.com/gipritchard/Space-Debris/refs/heads/main/assets/screenshots/TX_Rulebook_Action_RecycleExample.png"  />
-*Example: Caitlin chooses to recycle all 3 debris on her spaceship card.
+<i>Example: Caitlin chooses to recycle all 3 debris on her spaceship card.
 She moves the debris to the supply, and draws 3 resource cards.
-She has less than 5 cards in hand, and does not need to discard excess resource cards.*
+She has less than 5 cards in hand, and does not need to discard excess resource cards.</i>

 ### Deliver
 At any malfunctioning Satellite space, you may...